Jinxin-Xiong/TCP-Server-Clients-Socket-Application/README.md

 * Server Side:

   ​	1.
 Create the server socket based on TCP.

   ​	2.
 Listening on a target port (Default: 8080).

   ​	3.
 Support to accept multiple clients.

   ​	4.
 Real-time receive the clients' messages and echo back to the responding clients in time.

   ​	5.
 Implement this application in C/C++ on Linux, and multi-thread is applied.

-* Clientt Side:
+* Client Side:

   ​	1.
 Two options to start the client service (Default option and command line option).

   ​	2.
 Send the message to the server periodically (one time each second).

   ​	3.
 Receive the server's response in time, and print the response message on the terminal.

   ​	4.
 The main thread is used to deal with "send task", the child thread is used to deal with "receive/print task".

   ​	5.
 Implement this application in C/C++ on Linux.

 ## Code File Stucture